ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   or consume client resources boosting its requests;
 - passed by a misconfigured server;

-or an high RateLimit-Reset field value could inhibit clients to contact the server.
+or a high RateLimit-Reset field value could inhibit clients to contact the server.

 Clients MUST validate the received values to mitigate those risks.